Dar-ya218/Mood_Tracker/README.md

 - Laughing at your own mood swings
 - Actually understanding your feelings (scary, we know)
 - Excessive use of emojis in regular conversations

+## 🏆 Reviews from "Totally Real" Users
+"Finally, an app that judges me as much as my mother!" - Emotional User "5/5 would have mood swings again!" - Stable Stan "Better than therapy!
+(Just kidding, please go to therapy)" - Wise William "It's like having a sassy best friend in your computer!" - Lonely Larry

+Made with 💻 and questionable emotional intelligence.
+(No feelings were harmed in the making of this app)